isomerpages/moe-meridianpri/_about-us/School Information/School Motto & Values.md

 =====================
 ### Our Motto

-Our motto “To Learn, To Love, To Lead” broadly defines the key domains of what we uphold and emphasize as a school towards our vision of “Future Learners, Future Citizens, Future Leaders”.
+<p align = "justify">Our motto “To Learn, To Love, To Lead” broadly defines the key domains of what we uphold and emphasize as a school towards our vision of “Future Learners, Future Citizens, Future Leaders”.
 It aligns well with MOE’s “Head, Heart & Hands” approach as well as the teachers’ vision of “Lead, Care, Inspire”.
 It is about our thinking (reflections), our feelings (emotions) as well as our actions (deeds).
-It governs what we do as a school towards our vision.
+It governs what we do as a school towards our vision.</p>

-Our motto undergrids what we emphasize as a school.
-It is our guide in what we do in Meridian: may it be academic learning, character molding or personal leadership.
+<p align = "justify">Our motto undergrids what we emphasize as a school.
+It is our guide in what we do in Meridian: may it be academic learning, character molding or personal leadership.</p>

 ### Our Values
 There are altogether 6 School Values namely: